Where can we take you?

 All of our courses include a work placement or international exchange year.
 Work, study, travel - it's up to you!

-In the UK, we're the most targeted university by the nation's top graduate employers (The Graduate Market in 2020, High Fliers Research).
+In 2021-22, we are targeted by the largest number of top employers in the UK (The Graduate Market in 2023, Highfliers Research).

-7th in the UK for Business and Management Studies (The World University Rankings, 2022).
+We are ranked 7th in the UK for Business and Management Studies (The World University Rankings, 2023).

 Your next steps